icarofua/vehicle-rear/README.md

 	@article{oliveira2021vehicle,
-	  author = {I. O. {de Oliveira} and R. {Laroca} and D. {Menotti} and K. V. O. {Fonseca} and R. {Minetto}}, title = {Vehicle-Rear: A new dataset to explorefeature fusion for vehicle identificationusing convolutional neural networks}, journal={IEEE Access},
+	  author = {I. O. {de Oliveira} and R. {Laroca} and D. {Menotti} and K. V. O. {Fonseca} and R. {Minetto}}, title = {{Vehicle-Rear}: A new dataset to explore feature fusion for vehicle identification using convolutional neural networks}, journal={IEEE Access},
 	  volume={},
 	  number={},